DIY Ocean Animal Sensory Bottle for Preschoolers

 Why Is It Important For Kids To Explore With Senses?

-Besides the fact that kids love ocean sensory activities for preschool, there are many other reasons you should implement sensory play throughout the school year, regardless of the theme.
+Kids love ocean sensory activities but, there are many other reasons you should implement sensory play throughout the school year, regardless of the theme.

 Develop Language